-- ▶ Proceeds of fixed charge assets to fixed charge-holders - Prescribed fees / expenses of the official receiver - New: where winding up proceedings are begun within 12 weeks following the end of any (new, stand-alone) moratorium unpaid moratorium debts, and unpaid pre-moratorium debts that the company was required to pay during the moratorium - ▶ Expenses of the insolvency procedure, to the relevant counterparty - Preferential debts: - contributions to occupational pension schemes - employee remuneration and accrued holiday entitlements (capped) - debts owed to the Financial Services Compensation Scheme - deposits covered by the Financial Services Compensation Scheme - other eligible deposits (in excess of deposits covered under the Financial Services Compensation Scheme) - ► Forthcoming: for insolvency proceedings opened on or after 1 December 2020 certain HMRC debts: amounts owed to HMRC in respect of VAT and other relevant deductions - ▶ Recently increased: "Prescribed part", set aside for unsecured creditors from realisations from floating charge assets (up to a maximum of £600,000 or where relevant floating charge was created on or after 6 April 2020 £800,000)1 - ▶ Proceeds of floating charge assets (less preferential debts and the "prescribed part") to floating charge-holders - Unsecured creditors - Statutory interest - Subordinated creditors - any surplus to shareholders

-1. Under The Insolvency Act 1986 (Prescribed Part) (Amendment) Order 2020.
+- Proceeds of fixed charge assets to fixed charge-holders - ▶ Prescribed fees / expenses of the official receiver - New: where winding-up proceedings are begun within 12 weeks following the end of any (new, stand-alone) moratorium unpaid moratorium debts, and unpaid priority pre-moratorium debts - ▶ Expenses of the insolvency procedure, to the relevant counterparty - Preferential debts: - contributions to occupational pension schemes - employee remuneration and accrued holiday entitlements (capped) - debts owed to the Financial Services Compensation Scheme - deposits covered by the Financial Services Compensation Scheme - other eligible deposits (in excess of deposits covered under the Financial Services Compensation Scheme) - ▶ Forthcoming: for insolvency proceedings opened on or after 1 December 2020 certain HMRC debts: amounts owed to HMRC in respect of VAT and other relevant deductions - ▶ Recently increased: "Prescribed part", set aside for unsecured creditors from realisations from floating charge assets (up to a maximum of £600,000 or where relevant floating charge was created on or after 6 April 2020 £800,000)2 - Proceeds of floating charge assets (less preferential debts and the "prescribed part") to floating charge-holders - Unsecured creditors - Statutory interest - Subordinated creditors - any surplus to shareholders - 1.
+This effectively excludes any pre-moratorium financial debt accelerated during the moratorium. - Under The Insolvency Act 1986 (Prescribed Part) (Amendment) Order 2020.
 The increased amount also applies where the relevant floating charge was created before 6 April 2020 if a later floating charge (over any of the company's assets) ranks equally or in priority.